causalMedAnalysis/ventsim/README.md

 - `mreg(string)`: Specifies the regression model for the mediator.
 - `yreg(string)`: Specifies the regression model for the outcome.
-- `lreg(string)`: Specifies the regression models for the exposure-induced confounders.
+- `lregs(string)`: Specifies the regression models for the exposure-induced confounders.

 Options include `regress`, `logit`, or `poisson`.

 ### Options

-- `cvar(varlist)`: Specifies the baseline covariates to be included in the analysis.
+- `cvars(varlist)`: Specifies the baseline covariates to be included in the analysis.
 - `nointer`: Specifies whether treatment-mediator interactions should be included in the outcome model.
 - `cxd`: Includes treatment-covariate interactions in all models.
 - `cxm`: Includes mediator-covariate interactions in the outcome model.